Thursday, August 30, 2018

 Cover of school ticket packet for the PLI.

-Among the collection at Gray Historical Society.
+Among the collections at Gray Historical Society.

 PWM